Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-\paragraph*{Physics-informed training.} We consider a parametric PINN, depending on the problem parameters $\bm{\mu}$, where we exactly impose the Dirichlet boundary conditions as presented in \cref{sec:exact_imposition_of_BC}.
-We define the prior $u_{\theta}$ and the level set $\varphi$ as in \eqref{eq:utheta} and \eqref{eq:phii}, which vanishes exactly on $\partial\Omega$.
+We consider a parametric PINN, depending on the problem parameters $\bm{\mu}$, where we exactly impose the Dirichlet boundary conditions as presented in \cref{sec:exact_imposition_of_BC}.
+We define the prior $u_{\theta}$ and the level-set $\varphi$ as in~\cref{sec:Lap1D}.

-Since we impose the boundary conditions by using the level-set function, we will only consider the residual loss $J_r$ defined in \eqref{eq:residual_loss_parametric} in which the integrals are approached by a Monte-Carlo method, i.e.